alexyuly/ViewScript-Runtime/README.md

 ## Environments 🌎

-Environments hold sets of variables you can pass down to apps when you build and deploy.
+Environments pass down variables to apps when they build.

 - `Environment [identifier]`